 The Melnikov subgroup M(G) of G is the intersection of all maximal open normal subgroups of G. Provided G is nontrivial, this is a topologically characteristic proper closed subgroup of G. As usual, to say a subgroup of G is topologically characteristic means that it is invariant under all automorphisms of G that are also homeomorphisms.
-We follow [Reid 2012, Definition 3.1] and, for a nontrivial closed normal subgroup A of G, define $M_G(A)$ to be the intersection of all maximal G-invariant open subgroups of A. This satisfies $M(A) \leq M_G(A) < A$.
-We call A a narrow subgroup of G if A has a unique maximal G-invariant open subgroup (that is, when $M_G(A)$ is this unique subgroup).
+We follow [Reid 2012, Definition 3.1] and, for a nontrivial closed normal subgroup G of G define G to be the intersection of all maximal G-invariant open subgroups of G. This satisfies G invariant open subgroup (that is, when G is this unique subgroup).
 The first part of the following lemma is a consequence of the correspondence theorem, while the other two are, respectively, Lemmas 3.2 and 3.3 in Reid's paper [2012].